bellpepperseeds/map-data/README.md

-# PYTHON API FOR VIEWING MONGODB CLUSTER
+# PYTHON API FOR VIEWING MONGODB CLUSTER DATA

-Intended for use in a school project, but if you also have a mongoDB database with similar structure, this can work for you.
+Intended for use in a school project, but if you want to have a simple way to get your data as text, this can work for you.

 ## FIND ONE OR FIND ALL